apache/opendal/examples/rust/00-setup/README.md

-# Chapter-00: Setup Your First Rust Project
+# Chapter-00: Set up Your First Rust Project

 Welcome to our first chapter.
-In this example we will setup our first rust project with OpenDAL.
+In this example we will set up our first rust project with OpenDAL.

 ## Install Rust